Global leader in automotive MOSFETs

 Only the chip technology improvement is not sufficient to respond to the increased current requirements in high power applications.
 A low package resistance is in this case also of high interest.
 The total MOSFET resistance is a consequence of the chip resistance (Si-chip) added to the package resistance, that is influenced by the usage of bond-wires or Cu-clip.
 By using a Cu-clip, a significant reduction in package resistance can be reached.
 This reduction relates to a factor of 4 times for a Cu-clip, compared to the bond-wire based packages.

 The package improvement and the advanced chip technology enables Infineon on having a product with half RDSon when moving from OptiMOS ™ T2 to OptiMOS ™ 5.
 More specifically, we have reached a 30% reduction in chip resistance, a 75% reduction in package resistance and a 50% reduction in stray inductance when comparing the best in class OptiMOS™ T2 in 40V product in an SS08 packaging to the best in class OptiMOS ™ 5 in 40V in SS08.

 MOSFETs in any automotive application

 Our MOSFETs are deployed in several critical automotive applications.
 They drive a variety of electric motors – powering everything from heating and ventilation systems to windows and windshield wipers.
 Even the car seat adjustment or the sunroof mechanism is performed with the assistance of a MOSFET.
-Valves in safety-critical applications such as electric braking, electric power steering (EPS) and injection systems, also driven by MOSFETs.
+Valves in safety-critical applications such as electric power steering (EPS), electric braking and injection systems are also driven by MOSFETs.
 Furthermore, they act as switches in DC/DC converters, battery management systems and inverters.